 Restrict your activities on the day of surgery and return to normal activities slowly.
 Place ice packs on the outside of the face where the implants were placed.
 Use ice for the first 48 hours to decrease swelling by applying it as continuously as possible.

 Slight bleeding and redness in the saliva are common after dental implant placement.
 If there is excess bleeding, gently wipe any old clots from the mouth and then place clean new gauze over the area and bite firmly for 30–40 minutes.
 Repeat every 30–40 minutes with new gauze.
 If excessive bleeding continues, bite on a cold-water-moistened tea bag firmly for 30–40 minutes.
 Slowly remove the tea bag and leave the area alone.
 If there is continued excessive bleeding, call our office for further instructions.
-Also, avoid excessive talking, drinking from a straw, or excessive chewing if there is continued bleeding.
+Also, avoid excessive talking, or excessive chewing if there is continued bleeding.